Cranberry Pecan Cake (Christmas Breakfast Recipe)

 • Flavor: Tart cranberries dotted throughout a sweet buttery cake is a lovely flavor balance.
 Plus, you have a pecan brown sugar cinnamon crumble topping that makes each bite even more scrumptious than the last.
 And if you prepare the icing with orange juice (you could also use milk), you have a little citrus finishing it all off.

 • Texture: Thanks to the sour cream, expect a moist and tender cake crumb.
 The coarse crumble topping adds a pleasant texture contrast and I love that some bites of the crumb are crunchy (around the edges) and some are melt-in-your-mouth buttery (in the very center).
-Between the cranberries, cake, pecans, and crumb topping, there’s a variety of texture to savor.
+Between the cranberries, cake, pecans, and crumb topping, there’s a variety of textures to savor.

-• Ease: The cake batter is quite standard using staple baking ingredients like flour, butter, sugar, and eggs—and some of these ingredients are repeated in the crumb topping, too.
+• Ease: The cake batter is pretty standard, made with staple baking ingredients like flour, butter, sugar, and eggsโ€”and some of these ingredients are repeated in the crumb topping, too.
 Assembling the cake is nothing more than spreading thick batter into your pan and topping with the pecan crumble.
 That’s it!
 I always appreciate a cake that doesn’t require complicated shaping/decoration/design.

 • Time: Isn’t it nice when you can cut into a cake while it’s warm?
-Cool this cake for just 10-15 minutes before slicing and serving.
+Cool this cake for just 10โ€“15 minutes before slicing and serving.
 The bake time varies and this depends on the pan you’re using.

-Testing The Recipe
+Testing the Recipe

 Have you ever made this raspberry almond crumb cake before?
-It’s been a big hit ever since I published the recipe.
+It’s been a big hit over the years.
 Today’s cranberry cake uses a similar batter, but I add a little more flour and some liquid.
 Cranberries are a special add-in because they’re so light and you often need a lot of them to fill each slice with berries.
 I found 2 cups (about 250g) to be the perfect amount.
-Since I added 2 cups of add-ins (plus pecans in the batter too), the batter needed a little more flour.
-And to prevent the crumb from tasting dry with extra flour, I added some liquid.
-I recommend orange juice for a little flavor, but you can use milk if that’s all you have.
-The recipe below includes these additions.

-• You also need liquid in the icing and you can use orange juice or milk there too.
+You also need liquid in the icing and you can use orange juice or milk there too.
 It depends on if you want a vanilla or orange icing drizzled on this cranberry jeweled cake!
 I love the orange.

 Expect a thick cake batter: